 Which one should you watch first?
 Do you want to binge?
 If you want to see these shows in the order that in-universe events occurred, here's our canon order list for your reference.

-Note: This list does not include shows or films that have not been released.
+Note: This list does not include shows or films that have not been released as of this writing.

 Star Wars: Episode I - The Phantom Menace (1999 Film)